The Law Offices of

 Wisconsin drug laws are complicated.
 Our office is skilled in defending individuals against all manner of drug charges in Wisconsin.
 Contact our office today for a free, no pressure consultation.
 We will discuss your rights and options with you and we will give you an honest opinion of your case.

-The Law Office of Sydne French provides representation to adults and juveniles facing theft related charges such as Possession Distribution Sale Manufacturing Drugs, Drug Trafficking, Drug Transportation, Prescription Fraud, Illegal Possession Sale Prescription Drugs, Possession Controlled Substances (such as Crack, Cocaine, Heroin, Ecstacy MDMA, Methamphetamine Speed, Marijuana, Oxycontin, Oxycodone, Hydrocodone).
-We specialize in serving nurses, doctors, dentists, physical therapists, psychiatrists, EMTs, LPNs, and various other licensed healthcare professionals across north and south eastern Wisconsin, including: Milwaukee, Kenosha, Racine, Jefferson, Washington, Dodge, West Bend, Waukesha, Outagamie, Ozaukee, Appleton, Fond du Lac, Shawano, Waupaca.
+The Law Office of Sydne French provides representation to individuals facing charges such as Possession Distribution Sale Manufacturing Drugs, Drug Transportation, Prescription Fraud, Illegal Possession Sale Prescription Drugs, Possession Controlled Substances (such as Crack, Cocaine, Heroin, Ecstacy MDMA, Methamphetamine, Speed, Marijuana, Oxycontin, Oxycodone, Hydrocodone).
+We specialize in serving nurses, doctors, and various other licensed healthcare professionals across north and south eastern Wisconsin, including Waukesha, Milwaukee, Ozaukee, Jefferson, Washington, Dodge, Kenosha, Racine, and Fond du Lac counties.